nikefn/nikefn.github.io/_posts/2026-03-09-project_citiverse.markdown

 [^7]: Slide from a seminar presentation.
 See full [Presentation](https://drive.google.com/file/d/17a3YCxPipSN7-F7r4vscOw29cNbG6e4r/view?usp=sharing).

-The process of quantifying the intangible often strips away exactly what made it meaningful in the first place.
 The indicators themselves are valuable, they have materially improved how cities set targets, allocate budgets and track progress.
 But adding more of them does not resolve the underlying problem: That quantitative data and qualitative experience are different kinds of knowledge, and no amount of the former automatically produces the latter.

 What the Citiverse idea suggests, at least to me, is the possibility of complementing this cycle rather than just repeating it.
 Not by replacing, consolidating or helping choose the right indicators, but by adding a different kind of interface between data and understanding.
 Not a dashboard with more rows but a shared environment where quantitative models and qualitative experience can coexist.
 Where instead of reading a table about urban heat, you sense or see the temperature difference between a street with tree cover and one without.
 Where instead of debating abstract revenue and cost figures, you stand at the spot and see what a tree would do for the space.
 The data is still underneath, but it becomes accessible through experience rather than expertise alone.